pp4rs/2024-uzh-installation-guide/docs/python.md

 We will be installing either "Miniforge" or "Miniconda" for this course.
 Both can, for now, be regarded as equivalent.
 Some of you might have heard of "Anaconda".
 Anaconda is the bigger brother of Miniconda, but contains many packages we don't require.

 ## Installing Miniforge Python for Mac
-Open a new terminal and run the commands:
+Open a new terminal and run the command corresponding to your processor:

+### Apple Silicon Macs
 ``` bash
 mkdir -p ~/miniconda3
 curl https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh -o ~/miniconda3/miniconda.sh